antonpetrov145/cms_flask_project/README.md

 DELETE http://app-ip-address/posts/<pk of the post>
 ```

+## Security

+The security is accomplished with the help of JWT for login and register.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.